AbisesWeerasekera/MyOOP/README.md

-A objcet oriected C++ code for flight reservation
+A object oriented C++ code for flight reservation